deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 - Communication: Presentation, summaries, paper etc.
 - Domain knowledge

+  I.E. this is not a chronological order, just a summary of what this notebook includes.

+  Also my notebooks may be a mix of English and Dutch mixed together, but I don't see this as a problem since my readers are billingual.

 ###

   -Dwellings: Residential houses in the area of Rotterdam the Netherlands